 How to defuse unhelpful thoughts

-Are you struggling with thoughts that make you feel stuck or held back?
+Do certain thoughts make you feel stuck or unsure of yourself?

-Do you often believe negative thoughts without questioning if they are true?
+Do you ever accept negative thoughts without asking if they’re true?

 ✳️✳️✳️

-Our thoughts have a big impact on how we feel and act.
-Some of these thoughts are opinions that hold us back from doing what we want or what’s important to us.
-Often, unhelpful beliefs are the biggest barriers to living the life we want.
+Our thoughts shape how we feel and act.
+Some are just opinions that hold us back from doing what matters most.
+Unhelpful beliefs can become the biggest barriers to living the life we want.
 Here are some examples:

-👉 Our mindsets: Deep-seated beliefs about the nature of ourselves or the world, such as thinking our abilities are set in stone, or that we’re too old to learn new things.
+👉 Mindsets: Deep-seated beliefs about ourselves or the world, such as thinking our abilities are fixed or that we’re too old to learn new things.

-👉 “Should” statements: Self-imposed unrealistic expectations, such as “I should be perfect,” or “I should always be kind.”
+👉 “Should” statements: Unrealistic expectations we place on ourselves, like “I should be perfect,” or “I should always be kind.”

-👉 Beliefs about others: Unhelpful assumptions about people, such as “People can’t be trusted,” or “Others always have it easier than me.”
+👉 Beliefs about others: Unhelpful assumptions, such as “People can’t be trusted,” or “Others always have it easier than me.”

 Examples of thoughts impacting feelings and behavior

 Imagine you’re invited to a party.
-You want to go, but you remember feeling socially awkward in the past.
+You want to go, but you felt socially awkward in the past.
 You think you’re bad at small talk and have nothing interesting to say.
-You also worry that you forget people’s names and sometimes say things that upset others without meaning to.
-The idea of going makes you anxious because you’re afraid you’ll feel inadequate and rejected if you can’t interact well with others.
-To avoid those uncomfortable feelings, you make up an excuse and decide not to go.
-But instead of feeling better, you spend the night at home feeling exactly the way you were trying to avoid—alone, inadequate, and rejected.
+You worry you’ll forget people’s names or accidentally upset someone.
+The idea of going makes you anxious because you’re afraid of feeling inadequate or rejected.
+To avoid those feelings, you make an excuse and decide not to go.
+But instead of feeling better, you spend the night at home feeling exactly what you were trying to avoid: alone, inadequate, and rejected.

-Or imagine you're in a meeting and really want to share your opinion, but some people there know more about the topic than you do.
-Whenever you try to speak up, you get scared, thinking you might say something stupid that will make others see you as incompetent.
-Your heart starts racing, and your palms get sweaty.
-Because of this fear, you stay quiet, don’t contribute anything to the discussion, and end up feeling bad about yourself for not speaking up.
-Ironically, by not speaking up, you might actually come across as less capable, which is exactly what you were trying to avoid.
+Or imagine you’re in a meeting and want to share your opinion, but some people there know more about the topic.
+Whenever you try to speak up, you get scared, thinking you might say something stupid and others will see you as incompetent.
+Your heart races, and your palms get sweaty.
+Because of this fear, you stay quiet, contribute nothing to the discussion, and end up feeling bad about yourself for not speaking up.
+Ironically, by staying silent, you might actually come across as less capable, which is exactly what you were trying to avoid.

 Thoughts are like leaves floating down a stream